Parade streamers. Photo credit: Alpha Mom

 Who says those mini jingle bells have to stay in hibernation until the holidays?
 We love this idea for a Fourth of July noisemaker by Family Chic.
 Tiny bells are attached to slotted wooden spoons and adorned with strips of patriotic fabric.
 The neighbors will know your family's parade is coming from blocks away!

-Editor’s note: This article was originally published in June 2013 and updated in June 2022.
+Editor’s note: This article was originally published several years ago and updated most recently in 2023.